Defining Security Invariants

 Safely leveraging these controls

-With service control policies, it is possible to review CloudTrail to determine who may be calling the specific actions that will be denied.
-This would allow for a communications plan or potentially even a temporary exception to the invariant if a team needs time to adjust to a new invariant.
+All of these would allow for a communications plan or potentially even a temporary exception to the invariant if a team needs time to adjust.
 If a company’s AWS Organizations OU structure is implemented with production and non-production OUs, consider applying the SCPs to the non-production OUs for a bake-in period before applying them to Production OUs.

 Conclusion